 The Transient Soul, and Soul Injury

-It has been my own experience, as a practitioner of neoshamanism, that the soul (or souls, if you believe in more than one) is a transient rather than static collection of energy.
-Unlike other religions, which may suggest that the soul is a permanent fixture that cannot be harmed or damaged, many different forms of shamanism (whether in the form of traditional animisms, or neoshamanisms) believe and suggest that the soul can be wounded, injured, split, and fragmented in many ways.
+It has been my own experience, as a practitioner of practical animism, that the soul (or souls, if you believe in more than one) is a transient rather than static collection of energy.
+Unlike other religions, which may suggest that the soul is a permanent fixture that cannot be harmed or damaged, many different types of animism across many cultures believe and suggest that the soul can be wounded, injured, split, and fragmented in many ways.

 We have doctors, alternative health practicioners, psychologists and psychiatrists, and many other professions that are suited to addressing the harm that the body and mind can experience.
 Some jobs are better suited to holistically addressing harm than others; some people are better suited to healing than others.
 But which profession specifically treats the injured soul?
-The answer is found in many ancient, and also contemporary practices of soul healing (also known as soul retrieval, extraction, cleansing, etc.) that are located in many Indigenous cultures worldwide, and also in contemporary neoshamanisms.
-It was, and is, the 'Shaman' who trained - among other things - to know how to spot symptoms of soul injury, and know how to help nurture that soul back to health.
+The answer is found in many cultures that practice animism, and also contemporary practices of soul healing (also known as soul retrieval, extraction, cleansing, etc.) that are located in many Indigenous cultures worldwide, and also in contemporary practical animism.
+It was, and is, a trained spiritual practical animist who trained – among other things – to know how to spot symptoms of soul injury, and know how to help nurture that soul back to health.

 Events that can cause soul injury